 It was the first time that we had heard of this Bravura Concert Series.
 That is not too surprising since they started holding concerts in this historic 100+-year-old church only last year.

 On July 2, 2015, a University of Houston Concert Chorale debuted this concert series.
 September 20, October 25 were two intervening dates, and a Francouer Chamber Music Society with a String Trio ended the concerts on November 15, 2015.

 In the video below you can get a small sampling of what was performed at All Saints Catholic Church in 2015.

-A local soprano by the name of Stacey Franklin did justice to several of the pieces and she and Angelo collaborated on several operatic songs.
+A local soprano by the name of Stacey Franklin did justice to several of the pieces, and she and Angelo collaborated on several operatic songs.
+What a night!

-Looking forward, more concert series are planned for June 26th, September 18th, October 21st and sometime in November of 2016.
-The last date will be determined later this year.
+Looking forward, more concert series will follow in June, September, October and sometime in November.
+The last date is to be determined later this year.